wbt-web-support/web-audit/TASK.md

 - [x] Store results in performance_analysis field in DB
 - [x] Document setup and usage in README
 - [ ] Add frontend display of performance results (TODO)

+## Completed Tasks

+- [2024-06-08] Implemented all_links_analysis: backend now collects all internal/external links during crawl, stores in audit_projects.all_links_analysis, and dashboard UI displays a summary/table of all links.
+Includes migration and README update.